 Above: The Cenotaph and St George’s Hall, and statue of the Earl of Beaconsfield beneath a “We Will Remember” banner

 I have put my photos and videos from today on Flickr and YouTube.
-You can view the video of the veterans and regimental march-pasts HERE, or the Orange Lodge videos HERE.
-You can view all the other photos and videos I took at the Cenotaph and in St John’s Gardens on YouTube HERE, or just the photos on Flickr HERE.
+You can view the video of the veterans and regimental march-pasts HERE, (or at the top of this post), or the Orange Lodge videos HERE. (also above) You can view all the other photos and videos I took at the Cenotaph and in St John’s Gardens on YouTube HERE, or below, or just the photos on Flickr HERE.